Gothic metal: The Peaceville Three

-From Bradford, My Dying Bride was formed in 1990.
+From Bradford, My Dying Bride were formed in 1990.
 An EP, Symphonaire Infernus et Spera Empyrium, "sparked a lot of interest" upon its release in 1991.
 Their first full-length release, As the Flower Withers, followed shortly after in the same year.
 The album was critically acclaimed by the press and "turned the Doom genre on its head".
 They added a violinist to their line-up for their 1993 sophomore effort Turn Loose the Swans.
 On this "groundbreaking" album, the group introduced a "much greater element of dark romanticism to their doomy music".
 Vocalist Aaron Stainthorpe explains the band's pursuit of this direction:

 Their 1995 album The Angel and the Dark River "marked a shift in the band's strategy, for the first time dropping the death growl of Stainthorpe in favour of a 'clean' vocal delivery".
 The rest of the group "followed suit, setting aside any death metal influences, carefully using violins and keyboards to enhance the group's brooding excursions" into "fauna-wilting gothic doom metal".
 While the album was more experimental, the music was still dark and atmospheric.

 Also forming in 1990, the Liverpool-based band Anathema released a "highly acclaimed" EP, The Crestfallen, in 1992.
 The "crushing emotional doom/death" of this EP remained on their 1993 debut full-length Serenades, "the most traditional doom-styled album in their catalog".
 Their juxtaposition of the fragile and ferocious "fostered a keen fan base".
 Pentecost III was recorded in 1994 as another EP "that nonetheless ended up long enough to have qualified as a full-length".
 The year 1995 saw the release of this EP as well as the departure of Darren White.
 Guitarist Vincent Cavanagh took over vocal duties for their subsequent album The Silent Enigma released later in the same year.
 The album "marked an important turning point in the band's sound" with critics drawing upon comparisons to Pink Floyd, "bringing new appreciation from a more mainstream band of listeners but also causing a withdrawal of support from hardened Doom fanatics".
 Like My Dying Bride, this transition involved leaving behind their traditional death metal sound.
 They continued experimenting with their 1996 album Eternity, "stretching its songs into sorrowful, orchestrated epics" that "quickly proved to be their most original work to date".
 While Anathema's music has "changed a lot", their "main features remained a heart-rending melancholy and intensity".